electricjones/electricjones.github.io/_posts/2023-08-10-intro-to-citizen-conservation.md

 ## Intersections
 {: .article_subtitle }
 Life is messy and my interests don't have clearly defined lines.
 My other main interest is in [Game Science](http://electricjones.me/games), and can't help but intersect here.
 I am especially interested in the History and Design of Environmental Gaming (and I plan to do an entire series on the topic soon).
-Environmental Gaming is a proposed sister to Environmental Filmmaking which encompasses everything from sustainable game production to games with environmental themes and games with mechanics specifically designed to teach environmental practices.
+Environmental Gaming is a proposed sister to Environmental Film Making which encompasses everything from sustainable game production to games with environmental themes and games with mechanics specifically designed to teach environmental practices.
 {: .article_paragraph }

 ## Rescues and Shelters
 {: .article_subtitle }
 I spend a lot of my time working in municipal animal shelters and rescues.
-This work is primarily working with adoptable animals like cats, dogs, rabbits, etc. I am very interested in how we can enhance that work: more adoptions, better community support, stronger behavior protocols, and [enhanced techology](http://electricjones.me/ecology/2024/02/25/kadoo/) for the shelters.
+This work is primarily working with adoptable animals like cats, dogs, rabbits, etc. I am very interested in how we can enhance that work: more adoptions, better community support, stronger behavior protocols, and [enhanced technology](http://electricjones.me/ecology/2024/02/25/kadoo/) for the shelters.
 You will hear a lot more about this as time goes on.
 {: .article_paragraph }

 ## A Personal Note